Make a Child’s Holiday Wish Come True

 River’s Edge Presents A Cabaret for Compassion

-Join the River’s Edge Arts Alliance and River’s Edge Players for a wonderful evening of music and inspiration with A Cabaret for Compassion, featuring the best inspirational songs from Broadway and Disney.
+Join the River’s Edge Arts Alliance and River’s Edge Players for a wonderful evening of music and inspiration with A Cabaret for Compassion, featuring the best inspirational songs from Broadway and Disney sung by a multi-aged group of very talented local performers.
 Local non-profits have been invited by REAA to set up info tables in the lobby to help promote awareness of their causes.
 A portion of the evening’s fundraising efforts will benefit these non-profits.

-This special event takes place on Saturday, November 8, at 7pm at the Best Western Royal Plaza in Marlborough.
+This special event takes place on Saturday, November 8, at 7pm in the Grand Ballroom of the Best Western Royal Plaza in Marlborough.
 Ticket price includes an hors d’oeurvres, pasta, and dessert buffet along with the performance.
 Cocktails (cash bar) and large silent auction will take place from 7 – 8pm, with the performance beginning at 8pm.
 Tickets are $35 for non-members and $30 for River’s Edge Arts Alliance members.
 Tables of 8 can be reserved for $240.
+Seating is on a first come, first served basis.
 Tickets can be purchased online at upwitharts.org or by calling 978-562-1646.

 River’s Edge Announces First Annual Young Artist Competition